alexanderlee34/DataRobot/writeup.md

 analysis, we can treat the lack of speed limit enforcement as if the speed limit increased, since drivers tend to drive faster when the speed limit is not enforced.

-Furthermore, if we take a close look into the data of 184 datapoints, we can see that around 2/3 of the data is classified as "no", while the other 1/2 of the data is classified as "yes".
+Furthermore, if we take a closer look into the data of 184 datapoints, we can see that around 2/3 of the data is classified as "no", while the other 1/2 of the data is classified as "yes".
 It would be better if the ratio of the class assigned for the given data is around 50/50, and if we have more datapoints for the given dataset.
 Also, if we use the head function under the R package caret, the subset of predictions that is shown for the testing portion of